ucan-wg/revocation/README.md

 These weak assumptions are often associated with being unable to guarantee delivery in a certain time bound.
 Weak assumptions can always be strengthened, but not vice-versa.
 For example, if a capability describes access to a resource with a single location or souce of truth, sending a revocation to that specific agent enables confirmatation in bounded time.
 This grants nearly idential semantics that many people turn to [ACL]s for, but with all of the benefits of capabilties during delegation and invocation.

+Out of order delivery is typical of distributed systems.
+Further, a mallicious user can otherwise delay revealing that they have a capability until the last possible moment in hopes of evading detection.
+Accepting revocations for resources that the agent controls prior to the delegation targeted by the revocaton is recieved is thus RECOMMENDED.

 # 3 Cache

 The agent that controls a resource SHOULD maintain a cache of revocations that it has seen.
 Agents are not limited to only storing revocations for resources that they control.